Superpower your store’s Shopify SEO strategy with these handy tips, and target shoppers that are ready to buy.

 SEO is crucial for attracting organic traffic to your store and reaching a wider range of shoppers.
 Not only does it make it easier for customers to find what they’re looking for — it provides Google with context and the relevant keywords they need to position your store well in search results.

 Follow the tips we’ve provided to optimize your Shopify store, and enjoy a surge in visitors.
-And if you want some more, app-based help, check out this list of the best Shopify SEO apps. and our in-depth GoodGuide: 13 Shopify Apps to Boost Sales and Your Impact Mission.
+And if you want some more, app-based help, check out this list of the best Shopify SEO apps and the GoodCarts free traffic ecommerce app powered by post-purchase cross-promotion.

 GoodCarts is committed to helping our member stores gain new customers every ethical way that works.
 Why?
 Our free Shopify app is an ecommerce engine for free traffic that’s powered by post-checkout traffic from customers who care about impact and awesome products.
 When you win, we all win!
 Let’s grow together.